Licensed & Certified

 Is the umpire's decision truly final? +

-How long does the umpire process take? +
+How long does the process take? +

 Can Kingwell serve as umpire if they were my PA? +

 No. If Kingwell represented you as your Public Adjuster on a specific claim, we cannot serve as umpire on that same claim.
-The umpire role requires strict neutrality.
-In such cases we would serve as your appraiser, not the umpire.

-Umpire reviewing appraisal documents
+Umpire reviewing documents

 Need an Umpire?